Avoid Losses From An Active Hurricane Season

 One new planning resource for this season is the Federal Emergency Management Agency’s (FEMA) “COVID-19 Pandemic Operational Guidance for the 2020 Hurricane Season.”

-Published in early June, the report provides safety directors with updated checklists and resources on FEMA operations that include additional COVID-19 related guidance.
+Published in early June of 2020, the report provides safety directors with updated checklists and resources on FEMA operations that include additional COVID-19 related guidance.
+FEMA has not released an updated resource for 2021, but the information is still valuable.

 The new FEMA doc complements the Occupational Safety and Health Administration’s (OSHA) Hurricane eMatrix, a comprehensive information source that covers post storm activities.
 OSHA information includes thorough planning tools for activities most commonly performed during hurricane response and recovery work.
 There is detailed information helping contractors protect workers with recommendations for personal protective equipment, safe work practices, and precautions for each recovery activity.